VTT-ProperTune/AlloyOracle/README.md

 # **Deep Learning Accelerated Multi-Criteria Screening of Chromium-Based A2+B2 Superalloys Across 11 Elements**

-This repository contains datasets and scripts to reproduce selected datasets and results from the study.
+This repository contains datasets and scripts to reproduce selected datasets and results of the article.

 ---

 ## **TODO**
+- Add license information.
 - Add citation information.

 ---